 A woman’s body endures great change and stress during the nine months of pregnancy and trauma of delivery.
 The reward is tremendous, but mom needs and deserves postnatal care to resume good health.
-While baby naturally becomes center of attention, Katy obstetrics & gynecology specialists, Dr. Taryll Jenkins, Dr. Adebola Falae, and Dr. Maria Torres recommend excellent care for mother, as well, to avoid postpartum problems.
+While baby naturally becomes center of attention, Katy obstetrics & gynecology specialists, Dr. Taryll Jenkins and Dr. Adebola Falae recommend excellent care for mother, as well, to avoid postpartum problems.

 Common postpartum issues

 After pregnancy, a woman may experience a number of physical and emotional issues ranging from cosmetic to uncomfortable or serious:

 - Excessive bleeding.

 - Swollen breasts, or clogged, infected milk ducts.

 - Uterine, bladder, and kidney infections.